 “This birthday cake was my 20 % for today, and the rest of the day I keep making balanced choices”.

-Most of the time a healthy lifestyle is not ruined by one piece of cake, but too extreme thinking about what is right and what is wrong.
+Most of the time a healthy lifestyle is not ruined by one piece of cake, but by constantly thinking about what’s right and what’s wrong.

 See How You Eat Coach 80/20 -app calculates your 80/20 score.
 It counts the ratio of four and five heart meals of all meals.
 With the help of the score, you’ll find out that a piece of cake every now and then does not ruin the otherwise balanced big picture.
 You’ll still lose weight (or manage your weight) when you just keep eating smart most of the time.